russellpropert/ISS-Tracker/README.md

 The tracker can be run by forking the repository (button in upper left), cloning it to your machine, and dragging the index.html file into your browser window.

 ## Future Improvements
 Right now, this doesn’t work over https, since the data source is http.
-I think this can be solved using a back end server.
-If the server retrieves the data, then perhaps the server can securely deliver the data to the browser.
+This can be solved using a back end server.
+If the server retrieves the data, then the server can securely deliver the data to the browser.

 There is also a problem to be fixed when the ISS crosses the 180th meridian.
 The line wraps around the world in the wrong direction.
 I’m going to have to create a special handler which starts a new map line with a negative longitude and ends the old one with an imaginary longitudinal number over 180.